 Texas Star Party

-You will find some of the darkest skies in the contiguous United States - over 5,000ft up in the ‘sky island' Davis Mountains of West Texas.
+You’ll find some of the darkest skies in the contiguous United States, over 5,000 feet up in the ‘sky island’ Davis Mountains of West Texas.

-A perfect location for studying the cosmos, and an ideal spot to stage the annual Texas Star Party.
+A perfect location for studying the cosmos, the sky island is also an ideal spot to host the annual Texas Star Party.

 “A still more glorious dawn awaits, not of sunrise, but a galaxy rise.
 A morning filled with 400 hundred billion suns, the rising of the Milky Way.
 An enormous spiral form with collapsing gas clouds, condensing planetary systems, luminous super giants, stable middle aged stars, red giants, white dwarfs, planetary nebulas, supernovas, neutron stars, pulsars, black holes.
 And, there is every reason to think, other exotic objects that we’ve not yet discovered.”